Bayesian Joint Modeling for Longitudinal Magnitude Data with Informative Dropout: an Application to Critical Care Data: Simulation Study

 \subsubsection{Performance Measures}

-We estimate the posterior distribution of $AD$ using all three models and assess their performance by the average (posterior) mean, bias, standard deviation, mean squared error, median, as well as $2.5\%$ and $97.5\%$ quantiles.
-We also compute the average mean squared error to provide an overall assessment of the methods and the empirical standard error to evaluate the estimation of the standard deviation.
+We estimate the posterior distribution of $AD$ for all three models.
+Model performance is assessed using the average (posterior) mean, bias, relative bias, median, standard deviation, mean squared error, $2.5\%$ and $97.5\%$ quantiles, and the coverage probability of the $95\%$ credible interval.
+We also compute the empirical standard error to evaluate the estimation of the standard deviation.